Albany Great Danes men's lacrosse: Thompson Trio

-On May 10, 2014, the Great Danes would take on Loyola in the first round of the NCAA Tournament.
-Loyola was the number one ranked team in the nation going into the game.
-The Great Danes, with strong defensive play, defeated the Greyhounds 13–6 for the second NCAA Tournament victory in school history.
-In the game Lyle would become the DI single season record holder in points, beating out Marahol's record he just missed in the previous season.
-In the game Miles would also pass Marahol's numbers to become second on that list after scoring five goals and two assists.
-The Great Danes would end up losing 14–13 in overtime to Notre Dame in the Quarterfinals the following week.
+On May 10, 2014, the Great Danes played against Loyola in the first round of the NCAA Tournament.
+Loyola was the #1-ranked team in the nation going into the game.
+The Great Danes defeated the Greyhounds 13–6 for the second NCAA Tournament victory in school history.
+In the game, Lyle became the DI single-season record holder in points, beating out Marahol's record he missed in the previous season.
+In the game Miles passed Marahol's numbers to become second on that list after scoring five goals and two assists.
+The Great Danes lost 14–13 in overtime to Notre Dame in the Quarterfinals the following week.

-As a junior Lyle would compile the top single season point total in DI history, earning 128 points as well as tying the DI single season assists record with 77, adding 51 goals.
+As a junior, Lyle compiled the top single-season point total in DI history, earning 128 points as well as tying the DI single-season assists record with 77, adding 51 goals.
 He became the first player in DI history to have a pair of 100+ point seasons after finishing with 113 last year.
-In UAlbany's 18 games in 2014 he scored at least four points, including 11 seven+ point contests.
+In UAlbany's 18 games in 2014, he scored at least four points, including 11 contests for at least 7 points each.
 He was named Division I Outstanding Player of the Year and the DI Outstanding Attackman by the United States Intercollegiate Lacrosse Association (USILA) in 2014.

 On May 29, 2014, both Miles and Lyle Thompson were named the co-winners of the 2014 Tewaaraton Trophy.
-It was the first time ever that two players shared, and a Native American was awarded, the trophy.
+It was the first time ever that two players shared the trophy, and Native Americans were awarded the trophy.
 Two days later, Miles and Ty were officially put on the active roster of the MLL Rochester Rattlers.
 It was also announced that Miles would return to the program in 2015 as a Graduate Assistant.

-The success of the Thompson Trio on the field led to a national press following in late 2014.
-CNN, CBS and ABC all did nightly news pieces on the three.
+The success of the Thompson Trio on the pitch led to a national press following in late 2014.
+CNN, CBS, and ABC all did nightly news pieces on the three.
 The NY Times also did a story on them, which was posted on the front page of the newspaper.
-In all the pieces the three talked about their heritage, the acceptance of their heritage at UAlbany, supporting the Onondaga Nation and promoting the game of lacrosse.
+In all the pieces, the three talked about their heritage, the acceptance of their heritage at UAlbany, supporting the Onondaga Nation, and promoting the game of lacrosse.